-North Carolina official had asked feds to act in voting case
+North Carolina asked feds to open vote fraud case last year

 RALEIGH, N.C.
-(AP) - A letter obtained by The Associated Press shows that North Carolina’s top elections official issued an urgent plea nearly two years ago for the Justice Department to file criminal charges against those at the center of 2018 ballot fraud allegations.
+(AP) — North Carolina’s top elections official issued an urgent plea nearly two years ago for the Trump administration to file criminal charges against the man now at the center of ballot fraud allegations that have thrown a 2018 congressional race into turmoil.

-State Board of Elections Executive Director Kim Strach warned in the January 2017 letter that if those involved in illegally gathering absentee ballots in Bladen County weren’t prosecuted the violations would likely recur in future elections.
-Elections officials say the memo was followed less than a month later with an in-person meeting where state investigators gave federal prosecutors evidence against those accused of fraud.
+N.C.
+Board of Elections Executive Director Kim Strach warned in a January 2017 letter obtained by The Associated Press that those involved in illegally harvesting absentee ballots in rural Bladen County would likely do it again if they weren’t prosecuted.
+Josh Lawson, the top lawyer for the elections board, said Friday that Strach’s memo was followed less than a month later with the first of several in-person meetings during which state investigators provided FBI agents and federal prosecutors with evidence accusing Leslie McCrae Dowless Jr. and others of criminal activity.

-Allegations of fraud have thrown a 2018 North Carolina Congressional race into turmoil.
+“Our findings to date suggest that individuals and potentially groups of individuals engaged in efforts to manipulate election results through the absentee ballot process,” Strach wrote in the letter.
+“The evidence we have obtained suggest that these efforts may have taken place in the past and if not addressed will likely continue for future elections.”

+At the time, there was only an acting U.S. attorney in office.
+Later in 2017, President Donald Trump’s appointee arrived, but took no action to prosecute the matter.
+Instead he focused on a different priority - prosecuting a handful of non-citizens who had allegedly voted.

 Copyright © 2018 The Washington Times, LLC.